 Should I get battery storage if I am on a feed-in tariff?

-If you are currently on the 8 c/kWh solar feed-in tariff, and your solar panels generate more electricity than you use during the day, installing a battery storage system may help reduce your overall cost of electricity.
+If you're currently on the 8 c/kWh solar feed-in tariff, and your solar panels generate more electricity than you use during the day, installing a battery storage system may help reduce your overall cost of electricity.
 The original 8 c/kWh tariff has ended, and feed-in tariffs for customers that were on this scheme are now set by retailers.
-You will need to check with your electricity retailer about the conditions of your scheme.
+You'll need to check with your electricity retailer about the conditions of your scheme.

-If you have a small system and you’re not exporting much electricity, or if you are thinking about upgrading your solar panels (and forgoing the 44 c/kWh feed-in tariff), batteries may still be worth considering.
+If you have a small system and you’re not exporting much electricity, or if you're thinking about upgrading your solar panels (and forgoing the 44 c/kWh feed-in tariff), batteries may still be worth considering.

 If you have a choice of feed-in tariff, choose the one that minimises your total energy cost.
 A good solar and battery system installer will be able to help you calculate what is best for you.